Sex Link chickens are popular for backyard chicken keepers who want a lot of eggs. A common question is how long do sexlinks lay eggs?

-They will do well in any backyard flock and relate well with other birds in the flock.
+They will do well in any backyard flock and relate well with other birds.
 Since they are docile and non-aggressive birds, they may become victims of bullying others.

-Therefore, you will need to make sure that the other birds in the flock are friendly and non-aggressive too.
+Therefore, you will need to ensure that the other birds in the flock are friendly and non-aggressive.

 Sex link chickens are not just for egg production.
 They are also remarkable to observe, and you will never get bored with these adorable around.

 They enjoy exploring and figuring out things.
-Whether they are checking out the lawns or looking at the garden, they are enjoyable to watch.
+Whether checking out the lawns or looking at the garden, they are enjoyable to watch.

 A sex link hen can weigh anywhere between 6-7 pounds, while a mature rooster can weigh around 8 to 10 pounds.

-However, not all hybrid sex link chickens fit in this category.
-Some of them may not be good options if you want to raise birds for meat.
+However, not all hybrid sex link chickens fit into this category.
+Some may not be good options for raising birds for meat.

 Lack Of Broodiness

-The lack of broodiness in these birds is excellent news for backyard chicken keepers who just want a lot of eggs for consumption or to sell, but not fertile eggs for chicks.
+The lack of broodiness in these birds is excellent news for backyard chicken keepers who want a lot of eggs for consumption or to sell but not fertile eggs for chicks.